kolenaIO/kolena/docs/core-concepts/test-suite.md

 ## FAQ & Best Practices

-??? question "How should I map my existing benchmark into test cases and test suites?"
+??? faq "How should I map my existing benchmark into test cases and test suites?"

     To start, create a test suite containing a single test case for the complete benchmark.
 This single-test-case test suite represents standard, aggregate evaluation on a benchmark dataset.